Christian Church (Disciples of Christ): Ecumenical relations

 The Disciples of Christ maintains ecumenical relations with the Pontifical Council for Promoting Christian Unity.
 It is also affiliated with other ecumenical organizations such as Churches Uniting in Christ, Christian Churches Together, the National Council of Churches and the World Council of Churches.
 It maintains Ordained Ministerial Partner Standing with the United Church of Christ, which means that clergy ordained in the Disciples of Christ may also serve in the United Church of Christ.
+Since 2019, it has been a full Communion partner and had an agreement for mutual recognition of ministerial credentials with the United Church of Canada.
 It is affiliated with the Disciples Ecumenical Consultative Council and the World Communion of Reformed Churches.